rust-lang/rfcs/text/0092-struct-grammar.md

 with braces, or if we allow struct literals to unify field names to local variable names, as has been suggested in the past and which we currently do for struct literal patterns).
 We should also be able to give better error messages today if users make these mistakes.
-More worringly, we might come up with some language feature in the future which is not predictable now and which breaks with the current system.
+More worryingly, we might come up with some language feature in the future which is not predictable now and which breaks with the current system.